gskrscm/my-tech-blog/docs/_posts/2020-04-11-Jenkins-Installation-Docker.md

 image: assets/images/docker-jenkins.png
 ---

-In this blog, we will install jenkins using docker.
-Also, we will persist data out side of the container.
+In this blog, we will install Jenkins using docker.
+Also, we will persist Jenkins configs, jobs and plugins data outside of the container.
-We will also learn how to install using docker compose.
-With the help of docker compose, it will be very easy to run Jenkins.
+We will also learn how to install using docker-compose.
+With the help of docker-compose, it will be very easy to run Jenkins.

 ## Pre-requists
 * Docker